ParagGhatage/opposing-perspective-ai-prototype/Readme.md

 # Opposing-Perspectives-AI Backend Architecture

 ## Overview
-The backend of Opposing-Perspectives-AI is designed to process debates efficiently by leveraging AI-driven content analysis, summarization, and reasoning.
+The backend of Opposing-Perspectives-AI is designed to process articles and generate opposing perspectives efficiently.
 The system consists of multiple interconnected components, ensuring scalability, modularity, and extensibility.

 ## Architecture

 ### Components:
 1. **Scraping Agent**
-   - Collects relevant articles, papers, and sources based on debate topics.
+   - Fetches article content from the provided URL.
-   - Uses web scraping and APIs to fetch data.
+   - Uses web scraping and APIs to extract text.
-   - Stores data in a structured format.
+   - Cleans and structures the data for further processing.

 2. **Summarizer**
    - Processes raw content and extracts key information.
    - Uses NLP-based summarization techniques.
-   - Outputs structured summaries for further processing.
+   - Outputs structured summaries for argument extraction.

 3. **LangChain Processing Layer**
-   - Processes summarized content to extract arguments and perspectives.
+   - Extracts key arguments and perspectives from the summarized content.
    - Uses prompt engineering and embedding models.
    - Implements retrieval-augmented generation (RAG) for contextual understanding.

 4. **LangGraph-Based Workflow**
-   - Defines dynamic execution flows for AI reasoning and debate analysis.
+   - Defines dynamic execution flows for AI reasoning and argument generation.
    - Supports modular expansion with new reasoning strategies.
    - Ensures smooth integration with LangChain and CoT modules.

 5. **Chain-of-Thought (CoT) Reasoning**
-   - Implements structured reasoning for argument validation.
+   - Implements structured reasoning for generating counter-perspectives.
    - Uses multi-step logical evaluation.
-   - Enhances debate intelligence by verifying argument consistency.
+   - Enhances argument generation by verifying consistency.

 6. **API Layer**
    - Exposes endpoints for frontend interaction.